 G7...Group of Seven.
 Made up of seven democratic, rich, and industrialized countries.
 Say hiiii to the US, Canada, France, Germany, Italy, Japan, and the UK.
 The group started in the ‘70s and later became the G8 after inviting Russia to join the club in the late ‘90s.
 Except it got the boot in 2014 after it annexed Crimea (a big no-no in the international community).
 The group holds a summit once a year to talk geopolitics (think: international security, world economies, and the like).

 G20...Group of 20.
 A less exclusive version of the G7.
 The gang makes up about 85% of global economic output and two-thirds of the world’s population.
 The G20 got together for the first time in the late ‘90s.
-And once a year, they have a pow-wow to talk about ways to make the global economy and financial regulation stronger, and come up with global policies.
+And once a year, they have a get-together to talk about ways to make the global economy and financial regulation stronger.
+They also come up with global policies.

 IAEA...International Atomic Energy Agency.
 The group that tries to get leaders like North Korea’s Kim Jong Un to drop its nukes.
-President Eisenhower came up with the idea in the ‘50s after World War II.
+President Eisenhower came up with the idea in the ‘50s after World War II and it currently has 171 member states.
 It promotes using nuclear energy in a safe and peaceful way (read: not for nuclear warfare, but for things like making electricity).
+It’s a related organization with a cooperation agreement with the UN.
 The group won a Nobel Peace Prize in 2005.

 ICC...International Criminal Court.
 Located in The Hague, Netherlands (yes, a real place).
 The court oversees cases on genocides, war crimes, and crimes against humanity around the world.
 One example: the ICC found Congolese warlord Thomas Lubanga guilty of abducting children and using them as soldiers.
 Think of this court as a last resort.
 Meaning if another court or country won’t or isn’t able to prosecute, the case can go to the ICC.
 And it’s focused on giving people fair trials.

 NATO...North Atlantic Treaty Organization.
 Made up of 29 mostly European countries, plus the US and Canada.
 The group got together at the start of the Cold War to stand up against threats from the Soviet Union.
-It still works as a military alliance today – and focuses on issues like nuclear weapons (looking at you, North Korea).
+Today, the member countries work together on security and defense.

 NAFTA...North American Free Trade Agreement.
-A threesome (not the kind you’re thinking) between the US, Canada, and Mexico.
 The deal was signed back in the ‘90s to open up trade between the three neighbors.
 It gets rid of a lot of tariffs on imports and makes it easier for companies to do biz across the borders.
-The countries have been re-negotiating the deal after President Trump threatened to pull the US out.
+After President Trump threatened to pull the US out of the deal, the three countries re-negotiated it.
+Now, it’s called USMCA, or the US-Mexico-Canada Agreement.
+We know, doesn’t exactly roll off the tongue in the same way.

 OPEC...Organization of Petroleum Exporting Countries.
 The group that’s feeling gassy.
-It’s made up of 15 countries that produce half of the world’s crude oil.
-And focuses on keeping oil prices stable by working together on things like how much oil they should produce at once.
+It’s made up of 14 countries from the Middle East, Africa, and South America that produce 40% of the world’s crude oil.
+OPEC members focus on keeping oil prices stable and their oil-dependent economies happy by working together on things like how much oil they should produce at once.
 When you see gas prices going up, you can usually blame OPEC.
 When you see gas prices going down, you can usually thank OPEC.

 UN...United Nations.
 It became a thing after World War II to make the world a more peaceful and safer place.
 It provides humanitarian aid, protects human rights, and works on initiatives like fighting climate change.
 It’s got a bunch of smaller divisions within it.
 Like…